Nearest Neighbour Score Estimators for Diffusion Generative Models: Estimator Performance

 \subsection{Analysis}

 Motivated by our goal of reducing the variance of the score estimate, we derive two theoretical bounds on the trace of the covariance of $\hat{\mu}_{\text{KNN}}$ -- our posterior mean estimator.
-We form our bounds using the trace of the covariance of a Monte Carlo estimator $\hat{\mu}_{MC}$ , and another SNIS estimator with $q_t(\bx | \bz) = \frac{1}{N}$ which we denote with $\hat{\mu}_{U}$.
-We note that $\hat{\mu}_{U}$ is asymptotically equivalent to STF \cite{xu2023stable}.
+We form our bounds using the trace of the covariance of a Monte Carlo estimator $\hat{\mu}_{MC}$ and another SNIS estimator with $q_t(\bxi | \bz) = \frac{1}{N}$ which we denote with $\hat{\mu}_{U}$.
+We note that $\hat{\mu}_{U}$ is is only asymptotically equivalent to STF \cite{xu2023stable} because in addition to a uniform $q_t(\bxi | \bz)$, STF also deterministically includes the source $\mathbf{x}^{(i)}$ in their sample batch $S$.

 \begin{theorem} Let $t \in (0, \infty)$, $\hat{\mu}_{\text{MC}}$ be the Monte Carlo estimator defined by \cref{eq:simple_mc}, and $\hat{\mu}_{\text{KNN}}$ be the estimator described by \cref{eq:SNIS_estimator} with proposal given by \cref{eq:proposal}.
 Then for a fixed $n \geq 1$,